Skip to main content

 ScenarioMethodAdvantages

-Install Rerun SDK
+Installing Rerun SDK

 python3 -m pip install rerun-sdk==0.23.1

-git clone https://github.com/lerobot-ai/lerobot.git # Clone the repository
+git clone https://github.com/huggingface/lerobot.git # Clone repository

 cd lerobot